lucasaug/crossword-game/README.md

 # Crossword Game

-A crossword game written in Ruby on Rails an React.
+A crossword game written in Ruby on Rails and React.